Cyber Policy Shark Tank

 The rules are simple, the impacts can be meaningful

 You have 3-4 minutes to touch on the problem, a specific step that can address it, what to expect if successful, and what you need from the Sharks to make it happen.
-Sharks have 7-8 minutes to ask questions, suggest tweaks, and offer to invest their time, energy, and political capital alongside you (the cyber policy innovator) to make it happen.
+Sharks have 7-8 minutes to ask questions, suggest tweaks, and offer to invest their time, energy, and political capital alongside you to make it happen.

 The primary goals of the event are to help the cybersecurity researcher and practitioner community exercise their practical understanding of how to use public policy to achieve desired effects.
-The time constraints and Q&A from Sharks is meant to ensure participants can articulate the value of their ideas to public policy decision-makers quickly and clearly.
-The investments the Sharks are willing to make give participants the best chance to see their idea put into action.
-Drawing from a diverse pool of Sharks offers participants the ability to find at least one willing to invest, as long as they are focused on achievable goals using authorities, levers, and targets that Congressional staffers have at hand.
+The time constraints and Q&A from Sharks ensure participants can articulate the value of their ideas to public policy decision-makers quickly and clearly.

-In addition, the Sharks will award points for each pitch, with prizes given for the best idea and the one most likely to end in disaster (as judged by the Sharks).
-Ideas will be evaluated for bestness with the following scoring system, which is also a good guide for what the Sharks will look for in order to figure out who they want to work with.
+Sharks award points for each pitch, with prizes given for the best idea and the one most likely to end in disaster.
+Ideas are evaluated on the following scoring system (yes, this goes to 11 😎):

 How to enter and what to expect

-While you are free to submit a pitch on any topic you'd like, ideas centered on cybersecurity impacts to life, safety, and national security are most likely to move forward.
+All are welcome to enter.
+When a submission window opens we announce via social media and email.
+Ideas centered on cybersecurity impacts to life, safety, and national security are most likely to move forward, but we welcome all perspectives.

 Sign up for our notification list to hear when the next submission window opens.